genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 #### Try yourself

-Let's add a new derivated field in the **alpha** application to your view now.
-The derivated field should display the asset_class from the INSTRUMENT join, and if this field is null the view should display "UNKNOWN".
+Let's add a new derived field in the TRADE_VIEW now.
+The derived field should display ASSET_CLASS from the INSTRUMENT join, and if this field is null or empty the view should display "UNKNOWN".

 :::tip
 After changing the files remember to run *assemble* and *deploy*